Need answers? You’ve come to the right place!

 A. Sure, but only by appointment!
 If you like, you can even help with parts of the build process of your frame; tube notching, weld preparation, etc. Contact us to arrange a visit.

 Q. How can I get BTR sponsorship?

 A. We have a very limited budget, so if you’d like to be sponsored by BTR you’ll really have to inspire us to take you on board.
 We are most interested in sponsoring riders who we believe reflect our philosophy on bikes, riding and life in general, rather than those who are fast or at the top of their game.
 A sponsored rider’s main job is to promote BTR, and this means regularly generating unique, engaging and inspiring content for social media, our website, and beyond; riding and racing has only very limited impact, unless it’s at the sharp end of international competition.
-It’s a big commitment for us, which needs a huge commitment from you too.
+It’s a big commitment for us, which needs a big commitment from you too.

-Q. Can I split the payments
+Q. Can I split the payments for my frame/bike?

 A. We can take payment for frames and bikes in installments if needed; 70% in advance, and the remaining 30% plus shipping on completion.
 Custom builds will require a design phase, which would be the first installment to pay in that case; this amount is non-refundable once the design work is completed.